By continuing to read this article, you agree to double-check with the concerned establishments for the latest updates.

 If you’re planning on setting foot in multiple cities throughout Kyushu Island, the pass to consider purchasing is the ALL KYUSHU RAIL PASS, which gives you unlimited access to the JR rail network within the island.
 Available in 3-day and 5-day versions.

-Klook sells this pass on their website but make sure to pick the JR Kyushu Pass (without the North or South qualifier).
+If you purchase online, make sure to pick the JR Kyushu Pass (without the North or South qualifier).
 There are three main types by covered area: North, South, and the ALL KYUSHU PASS, which is also called simply KYUSHU PASS (dropping the ALL tag).
-They’re all sold on the same page on Klook so be careful not to pick the wrong pass.
+Be careful not to pick the wrong pass.

 CHECK RATES or RESERVE HERE!